V4Fire/Client/src/core/dom/in-view/README.md

 # core/dom/in-view

-This module provides an API to track elements entering or leaving the viewport.
+This module provides API to track elements entering or leaving the viewport.

 ## Callbacks